armin-suljovikj/to-do-app/README.md

 # The published To-do App
 - https://armin-suljovikj.github.io/to-do-app/

+# Commands to use if you are trying to run this on your machine

+- Commands used to install Font awesome:

+$ npm i --save @fortawesome/fontawesome-svg-core

+$ npm i --save @fortawesome/free-solid-svg-icons

+$ npm i --save @fortawesome/react-fontawesome

+- Commands used to install flip move:

+npm i -S react-flip-move

 # Credits
 Credits go to @abarna1908, mainly for instructions on how to build this.
 In the original code class components are used, but I re-built the app using Hooks. https://github.com/abarna1908/To-do-App-in-React-Code